About Tanzania including Zanzibar Travel

 Mt.
 Kilimanjaro Treks (6-8 days)

-The ‘rooftop of Africa,’ Kilimanjaro rewards those who climb it with panoramic views of Rift Valley and Maasai Steppe.
+The ‘rooftop of Africa,’ Kilimanjaro, at 5,895 meters/19,340 feet, rewards those who climbit with panoramic views of the Rift Valley Mt.
+Meru and the Maasai Steppe.

 Southern Tanzania (9 days)

-The islands boast more than 25 beaches.
-The old city of Stone Town has changed little in 200 years.
+The old city of Stone Town, with its winding alleys, bustling bazaars and mosques, has changed little in 200 years.